nanxinjin/tipCalculator/README.md

 When I tried to link tip bar to the calculateTip function, it was not working.
 I tried to implement the project again, and it still not working.
 So I searched some information online, and I changed _sender:Any to _sender:AnyObject, and it works well.
 Also, my keyborad was always hidden at the beginning, and I really don't know why because I followed the instruction step by step.
 However, I changed simulator->Hardware->keyboard, and diselect connect hardware keyboard, this issue was solved.

+I got this homework 2 days before, and I received an email said it will due on 15th.
+So I just did the basic version, I will try some extra features later.

 ## License

     Copyright [2017] [Nanxin Jin]